-- 6 Click Save. - If you do not have KindleGen installed, or if it is installed in a non-default location, a dialog box will display asking you to download or locate it.
+- Output styles can be managed by selecting Edit > Output Styles.
+See "A Guide to QuarkXPress". - 5 Choose Reflow or Fixed from the eBook Type section. - 6 Click Save. - ➡ If you do not have KindleGen installed, or if it is installed in a non-default location, a dialog box will display asking you to download or locate it.